 Our lives are primarily shaped by that which we most highly esteem and around that which they most regularly revolve.
 We can go through life adopting the values of our culture, being caught up in the whirlwind of worldly pursuits, pleasures, engagements and enslavements, and having our lives ultimately shaped by them, or we can pull back, lift our eyes far above the shallow and empty matrix of this world, and begin centering our lives in and upon that which is of utmost value and of supreme significance.

-There is that which is of such quintessential import that the One who inhabits eternity, Who possesses all sovereignty and power, Who comprehends with infinite perfection, Who Loves with impeccable purity and unending resolve, is utterly centered upon and rapturously committed to as the unfolding purpose of His existence.
-All of His Energies, all of His Genius, all of His Passion is riveted and focused on the carrying out of this ONE THING.
+There is that which is of such quintessential import that the One who inhabits eternity, Who possesses all sovereignty and power, Who comprehends with infinite perfection, Who Loves with impeccable purity and unending resolve is utterly centered upon and rapturously committed to as the unfolding purpose of His existence.
+All of His Energies, all of His Genius, all of His Passion are riveted and focused on the carrying out of this ONE THING.

 This ONE THING is called in Scripture,”HIS ETERNAL PURPOSE.”
 (Ephesians 3:11)